thiagowfx/thiagowfx.github.io/content/posts/2024-12-25-picking-a-monospaced-code-font.md

 Don't know where to start? https://www.codingfont.com/ ([via John Gruber](https://www.codingfont.com/)) is a good start:

-> [...] fun “tournament” from Typogram that lets you pick your favorite
+> [...] fun "tournament" from Typogram that lets you pick your favorite
 > monospaced coding font from 32 choices.
 One limitation is that the only
 > options are free fonts